 butalbital/acetaminophen/caffeine - oral, Esgic, Fioricet (cont.)

 PRECAUTIONS: See also Warning section.Before taking this medication, tell your doctor or pharmacist if you are allergic to acetaminophen, caffeine, or butalbital; or to other barbiturates (such as phenobarbital) or xanthine derivatives (such as theophylline); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe breathing problems (such as bronchopneumonia), a certain enzyme disorder (porphyria), liver disease, kidney disease, personal or family history of regular use/abuse of drugs/alcohol, mental/mood disorders, abdominal/stomach problems (such as stomach ulcer).This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.Liquid products may contain alcohol, sugar and/or aspartame.
 Caution is advised if you have diabetes, alcohol dependence, liver disease, phenylketonuria (PKU), or any other condition that requires you to limit/avoid these substances in your diet.
-Ask your doctor or pharmacist about using this product safely.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
+Ask your doctor or pharmacist about using this product safely.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the side effects of this drug, especially drowsiness and trouble falling asleep.
+These side effects can increase the risk of falling.During pregnancy, this medication should be used only when clearly needed.
 Using it for long periods or in high doses near the expected delivery date is not recommended because of possible harm to the unborn baby.
 Discuss the risks and benefits with your doctor.
 Infants born to mothers who have used this medication for an extended time may have withdrawal symptoms such as irritability, abnormal/persistent crying, vomiting, seizures, or diarrhea.
 Tell your doctor immediately if you notice any of these symptoms in your newborn.This drug passes into breast milk and could have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration